 BFA Applications: Students are required to apply to and be accepted the BFA through a separate process within the school of art.
-Prior to acceptance, students will be declared in the Studio art BA (STARBA).
+Prior to acceptance, students will be declared PSTAR, Pre-Studio Art BFA.
 Applications are typically made in the third semester of the major (or the first semester taking ARTS 3000 level classes after completing ARTS 1919/1929).
 More information about the application process can be found at the school of art website.
 Students can apply in Fall or Spring semesters.